microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_IsUserCalibrated.md

 If eye tracking is a fundamental part of your app experience, you may wish to ensure that the user's eye calibration is valid.
 The main reason for it to be invalid is that the user chose to skip the eye tracking calibration.
-Below we added an example that describes:
+This page describes:
-- How you can determine in your MRTK app whether a user is eye calibrated
+- Describes how to detect that a user is eye calibrated
-- Show a notification to instruct the user to go through the calibration
+- Provides a sample for how to trigger a user notification to instruct the user to go through the eye calibration
+	- Automatically dismiss notification if eye calibration becomes valid
+	- Manually dismiss notification if user chooses to continue without calibration

 ### How to detect the eye calibration state